 - Do your own customer event.
 You absolutely should do this — and early.
 More on that here.
 And done right, they help a ton with lead gen, pipeline, and customer marketing.
 But even if you are great at your own events, leveraging someone’s else’s huge event is at least going to be another shot each year at it.
 Yes, your customers may come to your own event.
 But if they also go to Dreamforce, SaaStr Annual, whatever … then you get two shots at it.

 - Just hack an event — try to meet people, rent a suite, etc. This sort of works.
 But it has a few problems.
 First of all, most of us aren’t actually good at it.
 You have to be incredibly extroverted, with the right script, to make a smile-with-business cards strategy really work at any event.
 Yes, booths can seem a bit old-fashioned.
 But buyers are wired to visit them when they are interested in potentially buying.
-It’s a well understood format for prospects and customers alike.
+It’s a well-understood format for prospects and customers alike.
 Most of us are better off spending a few nickels to have a product produced for us that is tailor-made for discovery.
 If you are going to bring back real pipeline and customers, you want to do it the right way.
 More often than not, it’s the way most integrated into the discovery process built into IRL events.

 Now here’s something you might not know: Field Marketing is the largest category of marketing spend.
 The largest.
 Many mid-market and enterprise SaaS companies spend 40% of their entire marketing budget on events and field marketing.
 Getting out there with events, dinners, meet-ups, and more works.
 If nothing else, find a way to make field marketing work for you.
 Yes, it is more effort than buying Adwords or writing a blog post, and it might seem more efficient to just do a low-engagement digital event.
-And field marketing often works best at somewhat larger price points ($10k-$20k+ ACV), because of the relative yield per event.
+And field marketing often works best at somewhat larger price points ($10k-$1000k+ ACV), because of the relative yield per event.
 30 great leads at $100k ACV can be game-changing.
 30 great leads at $1k ACV is tough.